EnMAP-Box/enmap-box-documentation/README.md

 # EnMAP-Box Documentation
-This is the documentation of EnMAP-Box
+This repository contains the EnMAP-Box Documentation

 # Requirements
-To build the documentation with Sphinx the packages listed in `requirements.txt` need to be installed.
+The packages in `requirements.txt` need to be installed.

+Maintenance scripts in `/scripts` may require additional packages from PyQGIS and the EnMAP-Box source code.
+They require that:
+- a PyQGIS environment is available, i.e. you can run `import qgis`
-For some maintenance scripts in `/scripts` it is required that the EnMAP-Box source code repository (`enmap-box`) is located in the same folder as this documentation  (`enmap-box-documentation`).
+- the EnMAP-Box source code repository (`enmap-box`) is installed into the same folder as this documentation repository (`enmap-box-documentation`).
-Furthermore, they need to be started in a PyQGIS environment, i.e. you can run `import qgis` in python.

 # Build the documentation